vancouvercodingschool/code-102-guide/curriculum/class-04/facilitator/README.md

 - note:  If not familiar with the VSCode extension:
   - [VScode Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
   - potentially less student-confusing than the globally installed live-server package used commonly in 201/301
+  - guide students to install the extension if they have not already through VS Code

 ## Preparation